Design-Install Photos - Prune/Lace/Shape/Groom Photos - Grafting Photos

 Intended as a rustic-naturalistic 'cottage garden' composition, composed of a select group of plants native to the Southern California Coastal Floristic Province which extends from Santa Barbara county to Central Baja/Cedros Island, with many being native to the islands within this range.
 More photos can be seen by clicking on 'SoCaL Nativescapes Photos' on the 'AddNames' page

-Spring time is the main 'show time', though with adequate rains it can begin to take on a full character by early winter, and carry on a varying good show through mid to late summer.
+Spring to mid-summer is the main 'show time', though with adequate rains it can begin to take on a full character by early winter, and carry on a varying good show through mid to late summer.
 Fall time is a relatively dormant 'down time'.
 Part of 'the show' is from annual plants and fresh-n-floral growth flushes, which get cut down in fall as they go dry or get tattered.

 The palm is Brahea edulis, which is endemic(native only to) to Guadalupe Island, which is about 220 miles southwest of this location which is in Pt.
 Loma.
 The rest of the plants in this plantscape are the following(though not all evident in the photos):